SengitU/ugurcan.sengit/content/posts/open-space-technology-21.md

 The `Bumblebee` is a person who is not willing to complete a single session, instead cross-fertilizing the ideas between the sessions by attending different sessions during a session.
 This role increases creativity and shares solutions that other sessions came up to prevent reinventing the wheel.

-The `Butterfly` is a person that is not feel like to take part in a session, but a new unexpected conversation mayhappen when she meet with others.
+The `Butterfly` is a person that is not feel like to take part in a session, but a new unexpected conversation may happen when she meet with others.

 Most importantly, there is a law, `the law of two feet`.
-If one can find herself in a position that neither learning nor contributing, than she can leave the session.
-I loved the freedom that providden by the law of the two feet.
+If one can find herself in a position that neither learning nor contributing, then she can leave the session.
+I loved the freedom provided by the law of the two feet.